RimWorld-RimMind-Mod/RimWorld-RimMind-Mod-Personality/README.md

 | Threat incident | enableIncidentTrigger | ThreatBig/ThreatSmall | Only threat events trigger, not visitors/traders |
 | Death of loved one | enableDeathTrigger | Has social relation | Trigger when a colonist with social relation dies |

-Event triggers have a 1200 tick cooldown (~0.02 game days) to prevent chain triggering.
+Event triggers have a cooldown period (default 1200 ticks) to prevent chain triggering.

 ## Settings